 to the World of Reading and Technology

-more points a class gets the farther they move up on the Periodic Chart.
+more points a class gets the higher their band goes on the Pop Charts.

-Once a class reaches 500 points then their element moves up the Periodic Chart.
+Once a class reaches 500 points then their Class Band gets a record deal and moves over to the Pop Charts.

 Fort Rucker students logging on to the Britannica database during